 All language forms a fundamental part of each Unit of Inquiry as the children need language as a tool to inquire and communicate.

 The Chinese Language department has enriched the school’s Programme of Inquiry in the following ways:

 Firstly, where the focus is on teaching specific Chinese Language skills the themes are carefully selected to complement the current unit of inquiry.
 This is referred to as making meaningful links.

 Wherever possible the Chinese language teaching and learning is adapted to meaningfully link to other learning.
 Often this is done through the Chinese language being explored through common UOI themes.

-Secondly the Chinese Language department have selected one specific Unit of Inquiry from each year group to directly support inquiry through the skill and knowledge of the Chinese language and culture.
-This is referred to as a supporting unit of inquiry through transdiciplinary learning.
+Secondly, the Chinese Language department has selected one specific Unit of Inquiry from each year group to directly support inquiry through the skill and knowledge of the Chinese language and culture.
+This is referred to as a supporting unit of inquiry through transdisciplinary learning.

 3. Learning in cultural contexts

 By blending in cultural elements, the broadened Chinese curriculum can provide students with a good opportunity to learn the target language in an authentic way.
 Popular Chinese festivals are explored and incorporated into units of inquiries and celebrated together as a whole school.
 Such a curriculum can also effectively motivate those students to use Chinese in a culturally-rich context.